 Whether you use a fork or want to go more traditional with chopsticks, get ready for a totally slurp-worthy meal.
-You’re going to LOVE this super easy 15 Minute Low Carb Lo Mein.
-You can use pretty much any vegetables you have in your fridge.
-It’s simple to keep it keto and low-FODMAP, so grab a skillet and let’s go!
+You're going to LOVE this super easy stir fry with low carb lo mein noodles.
+You can use pretty much any vegetables you have in your fridge, and serve it with a hot cup of Bamboo Leaf Tea for the perfect meal.
+It's simple to keep it A keto and low-FODMAP lo mein, so grab a skillet and let's go!

 I think every time we’d get Chinese take out we would order some kind of noodle dish.
 Stir fried noodles have always been one of my favorites and I have such fond childhood memories of piling my plate high with savory, chewy, salty Asian noodles every chance I got.